fb-pixel

 • Dairy Free - If you need to avoid dairy, you can make ranch dressing with mayonnaise and any dairy-free yogurt or sour cream, lemon juice and a splash of dairy-free milk.

-How to Make Cultured Buttermilk
+How to Make Homemade Buttermilk Ranch Dressing

 A woman taking a bite out of a veggie dipped in buttermilk ranch dressing.